Ipcagr1d/meminisse/README.md

 ### Contribution guide

-Fork the repo add you changes, add submit a pull request
+Fork the repo add you changes, and submit a pull request